 Coon Creek Beach, Los Osos

-This hike-in only beach rewards the on-foot effort with long stretches of sand all to yourself, sea caves big enough to walk through at low tide, and even a blowhole if you know where to look.
-Start at Montaña de Oro State Park in Los Osos and take the Point Buchon or Bluff Trail.
-Keep going until you reach the shore.
+This hike-in-only beach rewards the on-foot effort with long stretches of sand all to yourself, sea caves big enough to walk through at low tide, and even a blowhole if you know where to look.
+Start at the 8,000-acre Montaña de Oro State Park in Los Osos and take the Point Buchon or Bluff Trail.
+Keep going until you reach the shore, and keep your eyes peeled for diverse wildlife such as black tailed deer and the black oystercatcher.

 Secret Garden Organic Herb Shop, San Luis Obispo